graphaware/neo4j-framework/server/README.md

 Compile this code into a .jar file (with dependencies, see below) and place it into the _plugins_ directory of your Neo4j server installation.
 You will then be able to issue a `GET` request to `http://your-neo4j-url:7474/graphaware/count` and receive the number of nodes in the database in the response body.
-Note that the `graphaware` part of the URL is a default and can be changed by adding the following line  to `neo4j-server.properties`:
+Note that the `graphaware` part of the URL comes from `neo4j-server.properties` and can be change, e.g.:
 ```
-com.graphaware.server.api.uri=your_uri_here //todo no longer true
+`org.neo4j.server.thirdparty_jaxrs_classes=com.graphaware.server=/your_uri_here`
 ```

 To get started quickly, start with the [pom file from the example above](https://github.com/graphaware/neo4j-framework/blob/master/examples/node-counter/pom.xml) and modify to your needs (notably change the framework version to 2.3.0.35).